-The Journal of NeuroInterventional Surgery welcomes submissions from researchers, educators, and practitioners who are active in the field.
-The following article types will be considered:
+The Journal of NeuroInterventional Surgery addresses the growing professional interest in neurointerventional techniques for the treatment of a range of neurological and vascular problems including stroke, aneurysms, brain tumors, and spinal disorders.
+The journal welcomes submissions from researchers, educators, and practitioners who are active in the field.

 Version 1 (To be uploaded as the Manuscript File): This file should be anonymous and should NOT include:

 Author contact details

 Ethics approval statements that refer to your institution

 This file will be automatically converted to PDF once uploaded through the online submission system (ScholarOne) and will be made available to the reviewers.

 Version 2 (To be uploaded as a Supplemental File): This file should include the manuscript text and all the information omitted from Version 1:

 Full author and institution details for all authors

 Competing Interests (please list as ‘none declared’ if not applicable)